Creatine for women: what the research says

 Creatine and the menstrual cycle

-This is where the newer research gets interesting.
-Estrogen affects creatine transport into muscle cells, and estrogen fluctuates predictably across the cycle.
+This is where the newer research gets interesting, with the emphasis on newer: most of it is small and preliminary.
+Estrogen influences the enzymes involved in creatine metabolism, and it fluctuates predictably across the cycle.

 The practical advice doesn't change: take it every day, year-round, regardless of cycle phase.
 You want saturation maintained through the whole cycle, not timed to a window.
-Skipping doses around your period makes the problem worse, not better.
+Skipping doses around your period doesn't help.

 Creatine for bone and cognitive health